John Leach (judge)

-Sir John Leach, KC (28 August 1760 – 14 September 1834) was an English judge, and Master of the Rolls.
+Sir John Leach (28 August 1760 – 14 September 1834) was an English judge, and Master of the Rolls.

 Life

 The son of Richard Leach, a coppersmith of Bedford, he was born in that town on 28 August 1760.
 After leaving Bedford School he became a pupil of Sir Robert Taylor the architect.
 In his office he is said to have made the working drawings for the erection of Stone Buildings, which are still preserved at Lincoln's Inn, and to have designed Howletts, in the parish of Bekesbourne, Kent.
 On the recommendation of his old fellow-pupil, Samuel Pepys Cockerell, and other friends, Leach abandoned architecture for the law, and was admitted a student of the Middle Temple on 26 January 1785.

 Having studied of conveyancing and equity drafting in the chambers of William Alexander, he was called to the bar in Hilary term 1790, and joined the home circuit and Surrey sessions.
 In 1792 he was engaged as counsel in the Seaford election petition, and in 1795 was elected recorder of that Cinque port.
 Having previously purchased the Pelham interest, he unsuccessfully contested the constituency against Charles Rose Ellis and Ellis's cousin, George Ellis, at the general election in May 1796.
 In 1800 Leach gave up all common law work, and confined himself to the equity courts, where his pleadings and terse style of speaking secured him an extensive business.